Uniform hyperbolicity of the graphs of nonseparating curves via bicorn curves: Introduction

-Part of the motivation for studying this problem comes from the fact that the graphs of curves are uniformly hyperbolic.
-The graph of curves $\C(S)$ for an oriented finite type surface $S$ is a graph acted on by the mapping class group $\Mod(S)$.
-The vertices of $\C(S)$ are the free homotopy classes of essential non-peripheral simple closed curves on $S$ and the edges join pairs of homotopy classes that have disjoint representatives.
-Studying the action of $\Mod(S)$ on $\C(S)$ has proved useful for proving results on the algebra and geometry of $\Mod(S)$.
-Many such results rely on the fact that $\C(S)$ is hyperbolic.
 Hyperbolicity of the graphs of curves was first proved by Masur-Minsky in \cite{mm}.
 Later, proofs of uniform hyperbolicity were given independently by Aougab \cite{aou}, Bowditch \cite{bow}, Clay-Rafi-Schleimer \cite{crs}, and Hensel-Pzytycki-Webb \cite{hpw}.
 The proof from \cite{hpw} is particularly short.
 An even shorter proof of uniform hyperbolicity was found by Przytycki-Sisto \cite{ps} for the special case of curve graphs of \textit{closed} oriented surfaces.
 However, this proof does not seem to extend immediately to the case of oriented surfaces with finitely many punctures.
 Despite this difficulty, in this paper we show that the proof of Przytycki-Sisto \textit{can} be extended to give uniform hyperbolicity of the graphs of nonseparating curves.

 Another source of motivation for proving that the graphs of nonseparating curves are uniformly hyperbolic comes from the theory of \textit{big mapping class groups}, or in other words, mapping class groups of infinite type surfaces.
 Big mapping class groups arise naturally in many contexts and particularly in the context of dynamics as described by Calegari on his blog \cite{blog}.
 Research on big mapping class groups has accelerated recently, with many researchers investigating analogies with mapping class groups of finite type surfaces.
 Such analogies fail in many cases: big mapping class groups are uncountable, not residually finite \cite{pv}, and not acylindrically hyperbolic \cite{acyl}.